 Figure 1.
-Annual number of sheep flocks and goat herds diagnosed with classical scrapie and Nor98 scrapie during the time period 1980-2010.
-One of the positive flocks identified in 2010 was identified from follow-up samples from 2009.
+Annual number of sheep flocks and goat herds diagnosed with classical scrapie and Nor98 scrapie during the time period 1980-2011.
 Before 1998 the cases were not classified according to type of scrapie, but the majority of the scrapie cases are supposed to have been the classical type.